 To make a complaint, visit Report a disqualified director and follow the instructions provided.

-We can’t give you: legal or financial advice, information on specific insolvency cases, information or advice on matters directly relating to other government departments.
+We cannot give you: legal or financial advice, information on specific insolvency cases, information or advice about other government departments or information about redundancy payments.